A Summerville aeroponic farm manufacturer takes the dirty work out of farming while working toward a greener future locally and beyond.

 For longtime Summerville residents and frequent visitors, the drive from the interstate into the charming downtown area is a familiar one: take the off-ramp from I-26, drive past the big box stores, and pass through a stretch of land packed with fast food options.Here, one can find it all: McDonald’s, Arby’s, Cookout, Checkers, Taco Bell, Subway, and Wendy’s are all located within a mile or so of one another: a veritable smorgasbord of often heavily processed fare far removed from the farms where many of their ingredients originated.
 A quick skip along the journey toward the quaint historic Main Street shops and high-quality restaurants, the area is a place where many drivers enter autopilot mode, the scene outside blurring as they focus on their ultimate destinations.
 But just beyond the sound of spatulas hitting griddles and the scent of fryer oil on full blast is something entirely unexpected: tucked quietly behind the restaurants is Tiger Corner Farms, a manufacturer of indoor aeroponic farms featuring on-site containers brimming with fresh, verdant produce.

-The idea of making an impact on society was where this whole operation started, when founder Don Taylor, former Chief Technology Officer for over a decade at Benefitfocus, made a bold decision: he wanted to feed the hungry.
+That being said, the idea of making an impact on society was where this whole operation started, when founder Don Taylor, former Chief Technology Officer for over a decade at Benefitfocus, made a bold decision: he wanted to feed the hungry.
 Together with his daughter, Stefanie Swackhamer, they brainstormed ideas.
-Initially, they planned to build a large greenhouse facility out on some land Taylor owned in Jamestown on Tiger Corner Road, but after seeing a friend’s aeroponics greenhouse in Pennsylvania, Taylor had an epiphany.
+Initially, they planned to build a large greenhouse facility out on some land Taylor owned in Jamestown on Tiger Corner Road.
+They could even use technology to optimize crop growth, and monitor weather conditions remotely with the use of cellular weather stations (click here to learn more about them), which would mean that crops could be planted according to the change in seasons, making for a wonderfully versatile piece of farm.
+But after seeing a friend’s aeroponics greenhouse in Pennsylvania, Taylor had an epiphany.
 As his eyes traveled over the floor-to-ceiling lush, green walls of produce, his mind took note of the lack of bugs and dirt, and the possibility for lending his technology background to a similar operation.
 A trip to Las Vegas with Swackhamer to attend a conference focusing on indoor agriculture cemented what their hearts already knew: aeroponics was the way to an impactful future.

 With two young children at home, Swackhamer had been on a years-long hiatus from her teaching job when her father recruited her to work on his new project.
 Passionate about the idea, Swackhamer jumped in with both feet, and the duo began to pave new ground within the community.
 They opted to keep the intended name for their Jamestown greenhouse operation, Tiger Corner Farms, and moved into a shared space in Summerville with Boxcar Central, Taylor’s software company, less than a year ago.
 Then began the recruiting process.